lightbulb-sun/mrdo-patch/README.md

 Treat #11: 7,000 points (scenes 19-21)
 Treat #12: 8,000 points (scene 22+)
 ```
+* Eighth cherry in a row now worth 500 points, not 500+50

 ## Download
 The latest release can be found on the